Opening and Marketing

 Discuss your advertising plan with your vendors.
 They may provide you with co-op money if you follow their rules and make proper application for the money.
 Even the smallest advertiser can get up to half of their advertising costs reimbursed.

 There are many types of paid media to deliver your message.
-A few of the most commonly used are:
+Here are a few of the most commonly used: